TomboFry/multitrack-visualizer/README.md

 * Loading up several WAV files at once and rendering their waveforms
 * Reading a MIDI file and rendering the note data

 The output is an MP4 file, which you'll need to mux with the original master audio.

-I plan on using this for [my YouTube channel](https://youtube.com/TomboFry), where I upload chiptune music.
+I plan on using this for [my YouTube channel], where I upload chiptune music.
 I figured it would be a good visualisation tool, and different from my usual screen capture of FL Studio.

 ## Screenshots

-I've uploaded [a full-song to YouTube using this software](https://www.youtube.com/watch?v=9mGbqnYR_UI), so you can see what the final output looks like!
+I've uploaded [a full-song to YouTube using this software], so you can see what the final output looks like!

 ### Waveform Output